-- 6.2 Ensure that the battery is properly secured in position. - 6.3 Examine all rubber/plastic hoses for signs of wear or deterioration. - 6.4 Check the fan belt for signs of incorrect adjustment and/or deterioration. - 6.5 Examine the engine mountings for signs of deterioration. - 6.6 Ensure that the radiator is properly secured to the vehicle and check for signs of any leaks. - of any leaks. control contro - 8 Check the master cylinders for any signs of spillage or leakage of fluid. - 6.9 Check the clutch mechanisms for correct operation.
+- 6.2 Ensure that the battery is properly secured in position. - 6.3 Examine all rubber/plastic hoses for signs of wear or deterioration. - 6.4 Check the fan belt for signs of incorrect adjustment and/or deterioration. - 6.5 Examine the engine mountings for signs of deterioration. - 6.6 Ensure that the radiator is properly secured to the vehicle and check for signs of any leaks. - 6.7 Examine the inner wing panels and suspension mounting tops for evidence of corrosion (see Notes). - 6.8 Check the master cylinders for any signs of spillage or leakage of fluid. - 6.9 Check the clutch mechanisms for correct operation.

 - 1. Any fuel leakage. - 2.
 Any oil leakage where oil contamination is apparent over parts of the engine or underside of the vehicle or where oil is seen to be dripping from the vehicle. - 3.
 Insecure battery. - 4.
 Significantly worn or deteriorated hoses. - 5.
 An incorrectly adjusted or deteriorated fan belt. - 6.
 Insecure or deteriorated engine mountings. - 7.
 A leaking or inadequately secured radiator. - 8.
-Corrosion to the inner wing panels and suspension mounting tops. - This should include any corrosion around headlamp mountings.
+Corrosion to the inner wing panels and suspension mounting tops.

+This should include any corrosion around headlamp mountings.